About the Ellis Marsalis Center After-School and Summer Programs

 Priority is given to students living in Musicians' Village and the surrounding Upper 9th Ward neighborhood.

-The registration fee for the Spring, Summer and Fall programs is $30.00 per student.
+The registration fee for the Spring, Summer and Fall programs is $30.00 per student per semester.

 The registration fee is non-refundable.

-EMCM accepts cash, check or money order.
-Checks are payable to EMCM or Ellis Marsalis Center for Music.
+The Center accepts cash, credit card or money order.
+Money Orders are payable to EMCM or Ellis Marsalis Center for Music.
+(We do not take personal checks.)

 How to Register

-- Registration forms are available at the Center or by request.
-To request a copy of the registration form, please contact 504-940-3400 or email firstname.lastname@example.org.
+- Registration forms are available at the Center.
+To request a copy of the registration form, please visit us, call us at 504-940-3400 or email firstname.lastname@example.org.

 - Fill out one form per child, and submit it with the $30.00 registration fee in person at the Center.